tomato42/tls13-spec/draft-ietf-tls-tls13.md

         the string "server finished".
 {:br }

+The finished_secret is computed as:

+         finished_secret = HKDF-Expand(AMS,
+                                       SecurityParameters.server_random +
+                                       SecurityParameters.client_random,
+                                       SecurityParameters.kdf_length);

 > Hash denotes a Hash of the handshake messages.
-For the PRF defined in
-{{HMAC}}, the Hash MUST be the Hash used as the basis for the PRF.
-Any cipher suite which defines a different PRF MUST also define the Hash to use in the Finished computation.
+When HKDF is used as the KDF, then the Hash MUST be the Hash used as the basis for the HKDF.
+Any cipher suite which defines a different KDF MUST also define the Hash to use in the Finished computation.

-> In previous versions of TLS, the verify_data was always 12 octets long.
-In the current version of TLS, it depends on the cipher suite.
-Any cipher suite which does not explicitly specify verify_data_length has a verify_data_length equal to 12.
-This includes all existing cipher suites.
-Note that this representation has the same encoding as with previous versions.
-Future cipher suites MAY specify other lengths but such length MUST be at least 12 bytes.

-handshake_messages

-: All of the data from all messages in this handshake (not including any HelloRequest messages) up to, but not including, this message.
-This is only data visible at the handshake layer and does not include record layer headers.
-This is the concatenation of all the Handshake structures as defined in
-  {{handshake-protocol}}, exchanged thus far.
-{:br }

 The value handshake_messages includes all handshake messages starting at ClientHello up to, but not including, this Finished message.
-This may be different from handshake_messages in {{server-certificate-verify}} or
+This may be different from handshake_messages in {{server-parameters}} or
 {{client-certificate-verify}}.
 Also, the handshake_messages for the Finished message sent by the client will be different from that for the Finished message sent by the server, because the one that is sent second will